GitStatus25/GitStatus/backend/APP_DOCS.md

    2. Backend fetches commits from GitHub API
    3. User selects specific commits in ViewCommitsModal
    4. Backend analyzes commits with OpenAI
-   5. Backend generates PDF report and stores in S3
+   5. Backend submits PDF generation to the job queue and returns immediately with a pending status
+   6. Bull worker processes the PDF generation job in the background
+   7. When complete, the PDF is uploaded to S3 and the report is updated
-   6. Frontend displays the report and provides download link
+   8. Frontend polls for job status and displays the report when ready

 2. **Authentication Flow**
    1. User clicks "Login with GitHub" button